kgalant/PackageBuilder/README.md

 patterns to skip when fetching
 * -d,--destination <arg>
 directory where the generated package.xml will be written
+* -b,--basedirectory <arg>
+directory where the the code will look for a SFDC package structure (e.g. classes folder, objects folder, etc.)
 * -v,--verbose
 output verbose logging instead of just core output